morea-framework/morea-framework.github.io/src/gallery.md

   </div>
   <div class="col-sm-6">
    <p style="margin-top: 20px">
-   A graduate course on high performance computing.  </p>
+   ICS 632 is a graduate course on high performance computing.  </p>
    <p>
    This site illustrates a customized Home page displaying news items, a drop-down menu in the navbar and a private GitHub repo.